 Something I struggled with during this stage of my daughter’s life was feeling pulled between the two camps of thought:

-1) Typical American mothering (putting kids on a schedule, including a weaning schedule and reinforcing independent sleep habits), OR . . .
+1) Typical American parenting/mothering (putting kids on a schedule, including a weaning schedule and reinforcing independent sleep habits), OR . . .

-2) Attachment mothering (co-sleeping, unrestricted breastfeeding and baby-led weaning).
+2) Attachment mothering/parenting (co-sleeping, unrestricted breastfeeding and “baby-led weaning.”
+WTF is this?
+I don’t know.)

-I found the typical American mothering technique was a little too severe and didn’t fit our family’s go-with-the-flow and trust-our-instincts style of parenting.
-But my daughter was obsessed with breastfeeding and I sensed that if I were to honor the baby-led model of weaning I would be breastfeeding through kindergarden (which is just not something I was willing to do).
+I found the typical American mothering/parenting technique was a little too severe and didn’t fit our family’s trust-our-instincts (some call it laissez-faire) style of parenting.
+But my daughter was obsessed with breastfeeding.
+I sensed that if I were to honor the “baby-led” model of weaning, I would be breastfeeding through kindergarten (which is just not something I was willing to do).
 Also, at a certain point I realized that good self care for me meant that I could have my breasts back to myself.
-Completely, and finally.

-Mamas, I’m just here to remind you once again to TRUST YOUR HEARTS.
-Trusting your heart is an intense path sometimes, when you need to balance your love for your child versus your need to love and care for yourself.
+I’m just here to remind you once again to TRUST YOUR HEARTS, AND YOUR GUTS.
+Trusting your heart/guts is an intense path sometimes, when you need to balance your love for your child versus your need to love and care for yourself.
 No one else can teach you how to do that.
 It is you and your baby’s journey to take together.